nikspyratos/toybox/README.md

 ## Project Status

+It is currently in a beta state.

 Toybox has been completely transformed from a template into a Bash-based install script.
-It is currently in a beta state.
+It needs a bit more testing to get it over the line.

 This was done to reduce the maintenance requirements of including ever-changing framework files, while still keeping what makes the project useful.